ibm-cloud-docs/containers/cs_cluster_update.md

 When the Ingress ALB component is updated, the `nginx-ingress` and `ingress-auth` containers in all ALB pods are updated to the latest build version.
 By default, automatic updates to ALBs are enabled.
 Updates are performed on a rolling basis so that your Ingress ALBs don't experience any downtime.
 When a pod restarts after the update is applied, a [readiness check](/docs/containers?topic=containers-ingress-settings#readiness-check) prevents the ALB pod from attempting to route traffic requests until all of the Ingress resource files are parsed.
 This readiness check prevents request loss during ALB pod updates and can take up to 5 minutes.

 If you disable automatic updates, you are responsible for updating your ALBs.
-As updates become available, you are notified in the CLI when you run the `ibmcloud ks albs` or `alb-autoupdate-get` commands.
+As updates become available, you are notified in the CLI when you run the `ibmcloud ks alb ls` or `alb autoupdate get` commands.

 When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the build version of your Ingress ALBs.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALBs' images.
 {: note}